MortenMadsenLyngstad/RecipeHub/group-project/README.md

 - Scroll through a list/feed of recipes
 - Click on a recipee to get in depth information about it (ingredients, preperation steps, etc.)

+### User story 3: Collecting your favorite recipes

+As a home cook, you want to mark a recipe you discovered as one of your favorites, so that you can go back to it at a later occasion.

+The user is in need of an application where they can easily mark a recipe as a favorite.
+It should be easy to find this recipe at a later date, and the user should be able to see all their favorites.
+In addition, it should be visible which recipes are marked as favorites.

+#### Important to be able to see

+- All of the user's favorite recipes listed for the user to explore
+- Which recipes are marked as favorites
+- Where you can find your favorite recipes

+#### Important to be able to do

+- Scroll through a list/feed of your favorite recipes
+- Mark a recipe as a favorite
+- Search for specific recipes among you favorites